Vim-Karene/ScroogeLootRework/README.md

 Scrooge Loot is a customized version of RCLootCouncil, tailored to support a unique loot and attendance system originally developed for the *Dancing Boars* raid guild on the Turtle WoW private server, but will now support *Disco Ducks* in Epoch WoW.
-What started as a quirky but powerful tool to handle loot, duck points, and token rolls has grown into a full-fledged, officially supported addon for Epoch WoW private server.
+What started as a quirky but powerful loot system has now grown into a full-fledged addon for Epoch WoW private server.

 ## ✨ What Is Scrooge Loot?
 Scrooge Loot is a raid loot management addon built on top of the trusted RCLootCouncil framework for World of Warcraft 3.3.5a, modified to support custom point-based loot distribution systems and enhanced raid tracking.